xmootoo/OpTrade/README.md

 ```

 ### Forecasting (PyTorch)
 When running forecasting experiments, you can use the `Experiment` class from `optrade.exp.forecasting` which supports PyTorch deep learning (DL) models.
-Several state-of-the-art models are available in the `optrade.torch.models`, allowing you to easily experiment with different modern DL architectures:
+Several state-of-the-art models are available in the `optrade.pytorch.models`, allowing you to easily experiment with different modern DL architectures:

 ```py
 # Step 1: Initialize the experiment with offline logging